tremby/discord-tagbot/README.md

   and the game will automatically stop at the end of the period.

-- **`/tag-lifespan auto-restart`:** set whether a game configured to run on a period will automatiaclly restart immediately after completing.
+- **`/tag-lifespan auto-restart`:** set whether a game configured to run on a period will automatically restart immediately after completing.

 - **`/tag-lifespan locale`:** configure the locale under which the game's period will be interpreted.